 Here is what catches most employers off guard.
 The person who investigates must be genuinely impartial.
 In a small business, that can be almost impossible to achieve internally.
 The investigation itself must follow fair procedures: both parties have the right to be heard, to be accompanied, to see relevant evidence, and to appeal the outcome.
 If any of these steps are missed or poorly documented, the entire process can be challenged at the WRC, regardless of whether the bullying actually occurred.

-Civil proceedings, as in the case reported this week, can carry even greater financial exposure.
+Civil proceedings, as in the case reported in May 2026, can carry even greater financial exposure.
 Legal fees, court time, and the distraction from running a business add up quickly.
 And the reputational damage, particularly in sectors like healthcare, hospitality, and construction where word travels fast, can affect recruitment for years.

 The pattern we observe is consistent.
 Employers who treat bullying complaints as a minor HR issue end up spending far more in legal costs and WRC awards than they would have spent on prevention.
 A robust dignity-at-work policy, trained managers, and access to specialist HR support are not expenses.
 They are a fraction of the cost of a single successful claim.